brianhill/oscillations-and-waves/daily_schedule_term_5.md

 #### Torsion Wave Apparatus

-### Week 9 &mdash; Two-Dimensional Grids of Masses
+### Week 9 &mdash; Drumheads &mdash; Two-Dimensional Grids of Masses

+* Tuesday, March 25 &mdash; Problem Set 13: Do the Exercises from *EIWL3* Sections 33 and 34 &mdash; In-Class: A Square Drumhead Modeled as Square Grid of Masses

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes.

-* Tuesday, March 25 &mdash; Problem Set 13: Do the Exercises from *EIWL3* Sections 33 and 34 &mdash; In-Class: Square Grid of Masses
-* Friday, March 28 &mdash; Problem Set 14: Do the Exercises from *EIWL3* Sections 35 and 36 &mdash; In-Class: Radial Grid of Masses
+* Friday, March 28 &mdash; Problem Set 14: Do the Exercises from *EIWL3* Sections 35 and 36 &mdash; In-Class: A Round Drumhead Modeled as a Radial Grid of Masses

 ### Week 10 &mdash; Three-Dimensional Grid of Masses &mdash; Exam 2